bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

+* (2/1).
+Some **solutions to HW1** are posted below.
+For this I've selected some good solutions among those submitted by you all, among which there were many to choose from.
 * (1/30).
 Please fill the **Office Hour Poll** [here](https://www.when2meet.com/?34682070-T88ot)
 * (1/30). **HW2** is posted below and is due next Friday, 1/30.
 * (1/28).
 All future lectures will be in Kassar 205.
 Please don't forget and go to Smith-B instead!